MatrixManAtYrService/poag/README.md

 Developers (or their agents) can use the various `poag` subcommands to communicate with the agent graph.

 Each agent in the poag can:
-- delegate qto the appropriate specialist
+- delegate to the appropriate specialist
 - plan changes
 - answer questions about...
   - how to use the software